Dino Beširović

-Dino Beširović ([dîːno běʃiːroʋitɕ]; born 31 January 1994) is a Portuguese-born Bosnian professional footballer who plays as a defensive midfielder for Mezőkövesd and the Bosnia and Herzegovina national team.
+Dino Beširović ([dîːno běʃiːroʋitɕ]; born 31 January 1994) is a Bosnian professional footballer who plays as a defensive midfielder for AIK.

-Beširović started his professional career at Radnik Bijeljina, before joining Hajduk Split in 2018.
+He started his professional career at Radnik Bijeljina, before joining Hajduk Split in 2018.

-Beširović made his senior international debut for Bosnia and Herzegovina in 2018.
+He made his senior international debut for Bosnia and Herzegovina in 2018.

 Club career

 Early career

 Beširović came through Académico de Viseu's youth setup, which he left in February 2015 to join Radnik Bijeljina.
 He made his professional debut against Široki Brijeg on 28 February at the age of 21.
 On 15 March, he scored his first professional goal against Slavija.

 He became club's captain in 2017.

 Hajduk Split

 On 19 June 2018, Beširović was transferred to Croatian side Hajduk Split for an undisclosed fee.
 He made his competitive debut for the club against Osijek on 29 July.
 On 2 August, in UEFA Europa League qualifier against Slavia Sofia, he suffered a severe knee injury, which was diagnosed as anterior cruciate ligament tear and was sidelined until the end of season.